IJHack/QtPass/FAQ.md

 ### I don't like the design, what gives?

-* It's all on github, clone, change and send a pull request.
+* It's all on GitHub, clone, change and send a pull request.
 * Open an issue and point out defects or better yet propose changes.

 ### QtPass is not in my native language